May 20, 2023 City Council Minutes

 MOUNTAIN IRON CITY COUNCIL

-- Approve the minutes of the March 6, 2023 regular meeting as submitted.
+- Approve the minutes of the March 18, 2024, regular meeting.

 - That the communications be accepted and placed on file and those requiring further action by the City Council be acted upon during their proper sequence on the agenda.